🎉 Announcing Free Tools! Plan out your customer referral program using our toolkit of 11 free tools.

 The Takeaway: Taking a stand, making social contributions, and driving a socially sustainable business model finds many takers in today's market.
 Research suggests that " 79% of consumers are motivated to purchase from companies committed to making the world a better place, while 73% of investors state that efforts to improve the environment and society contribute to their investment decisions."

-3. Helps Brands Gain a Competitive Advantage
+3. Provides a Competitive Advantage

 The data echoes the same sentiment claiming that 92% of employees who work at a company with a strong sense of purpose say they would be more likely to recommend their employer to those in their network who are looking for a job.